gnss-sdr/gnss-sdr/README.md

 If you use GNSS-SDR to produce a research paper or Thesis, we would appreciate if you reference the following article to credit the GNSS-SDR project:

- * C. Fern&aacute;ndez-Prades, J. Arribas, P. Closas, C. Avil&eacute;s, and L. Esteve, [GNSS-SDR: an open source tool for researchers and developers](http://www.cttc.es/publication/gnss-sdr-an-open-source-tool-for-researchers-and-developers/), in Proc. of the ION GNSS 2011 Conference, Portland, Oregon, Sept.
-19-23, 2011.
+ * C. Fern&aacute;ndez-Prades, J. Arribas, P. Closas, C. Avil&eacute;s, and L. Esteve, [GNSS-SDR: an open source tool for researchers and developers](http://www.cttc.es/publication/gnss-sdr-an-open-source-tool-for-researchers-and-developers/), in Proceedings of the 24th International Technical Meeting of The Satellite Division of the Institute of Navigation (ION GNSS), Portland, Oregon, Sept.
+19-23, 2011, pp. 780-794.

 For LaTeX users, this is the BibTeX entry for your convenience: